The Dominance and Monopolies Review: United Kingdom

 ii Major developments in public enforcement

-The CMA and sectoral regulators issued statements of objections in two dominance cases, accepted commitments in two cases, and closed two cases in 2019 and early 2020.
-There were no infringement decisions in dominance cases in 2019.
-There were also developments in three appeals of CMA and regulator decisions: the CAT upheld an abuse of dominance decision by Ofcom against Royal Mail; the European Court of Justice (ECJ) issued a judgment on a Preliminary Reference made by the CAT in the context of CMA's infringement decision against GSK and others; and the Court of Appeal upheld the CAT's judgment quashing the CMA's infringement decision against Pfizer and Flynn Pharma.
+The CMA and sectoral regulators issued statements of objections and supplementary statements of objections in three dominance cases, accepted commitments in one case, and closed two cases in 2020 and early 2021.
+There were no infringement decisions in dominance cases in 2020.
+There were also developments in three appeals of CMA and regulator decisions: the CAT upheld an abuse of dominance decision by Ofcom against Royal Mail and refused Royal Mail permission to appeal to the Court of Appeal; the European Court of Justice (ECJ) issued a judgment on a preliminary reference made by the CAT in the context of the CMA's infringement decision against GlaxoSmithKline (GSK) and others; and the Court of Appeal upheld the CAT's judgment quashing the CMA's infringement decision against Pfizer and Flynn Pharma.

 Infringement decisions, statements of objections and commitments decisions

 In February 2020, the CMA issued a supplementary statement of objections in relation to its hydrocortisone investigations.
 Hydrocortisone tablets are the primary treatment for people suffering from Addison's Disease.
 The CMA had been conducting three separate investigations into alleged excessive and unfair pricing, anticompetitive agreements and abusive conduct in relation to the supply of hydrocortisone tablets, and had issued statements of objections in all three cases.